amatveiakin/hat-game/HOWTO.md

 2. Run `flutter packages pub run flutter_launcher_icons:main` to update Android and iOS icons.
 3. Update web icons.
 So far I've been doing this manually.

+## Deploy

+### Web

+In order to deploy the web version, run:

+    $ flutter build web
+    $ firebase deploy

+The new version should be immediately accessible at https://hatgame.web.app.
+Don't forget to reload the page with `Ctrl+Shift+R` to clear browser cache!